A File Lands, A Teams Message Appears

 Someone uploads, downloads, changes, moves, or deletes a file in a folder you’re watching, and Files.com sends a Teams message with the details within seconds.

-When a file lands, gets opened, changes, or gets deleted in a folder you're watching, Files.com sends a clean, readable card to the Teams channel you pick — within seconds.
+When a file lands, gets opened, changes, or gets deleted in a folder you're watching, Files.com sends a clean card to the Teams channel you pick within seconds.
+So your team sees file activity where they already work, instead of logging in somewhere else to check.
 Send it to your own channel, a channel you share with a partner, or the partner's own workspace.

 If you run on Microsoft, Teams is already where people talk and where alerts land.
 The problem is that Teams has no idea what's happening to your files.
-Files.com is where the files actually live — where partners upload, people download, jobs finish, and access happens — and it posts those moments as clean cards into the channel that needs them.
+Files.com is where the files actually live, where partners upload, people download, and jobs finish.
+It posts those moments as clean cards into the channel that needs them.

 Someone uploads, downloads, changes, moves, or deletes a file in a folder you’re watching, and Files.com sends a Teams message with the details within seconds.

-Each one is a clean Teams card with a plain summary like "Downloaded /Folder/example.pdf," plus who did it and the file size — not a wall of raw data.
+Each one is a clean Teams card with a plain summary like "Downloaded /Folder/example.pdf," plus who did it and the file size.
+Anyone in the channel reads it at a glance, with no raw data to decode.

-Pick the folder, whether its subfolders count, and which actions post — uploads, downloads, changes, deletes, moves, copies.
-The channel shows what matters and stays quiet about the rest.
+Pick the folder, whether its subfolders count, and which actions post: uploads, downloads, changes, deletes, moves, copies.
+The channel shows what matters and stays quiet about the rest, so people keep watching it instead of muting it.

-A partner uploading over SFTP or FTPS, a scheduled job finishing, someone opening a file from an unusual place — Teams has no idea these happened.
-Files.com posts them so the channel does.
+A partner uploading over SFTP or FTPS.
+A scheduled job finishing.
+Someone opening a file from an unusual place.
+Teams has no idea these happened.
+Files.com posts them, so the channel catches the activity Teams would miss.

 Each notification posts to one Teams channel, so the audience can be your own ops channel, a channel you share with a partner, or the partner's own Teams workspace.
-The partner sets up a Teams webhook on their side and hands you the URL — you paste it into the notification.
+The partner sets up a Teams webhook on their side and hands you the URL.
+You paste it into the notification and you're done.

 A partner uploads to a folder you're watching, and your channel shows a card naming the file, who sent it, and its size within seconds.
 That's the cue to start whatever happens next.

-Set a notification on downloads and unusual activity, and Teams shows who’s opening files and where failed sign-ins are coming from — right in the channel your security people already watch.
+Set a notification on downloads and unusual activity.
+Teams then shows who’s opening files and where failed sign-ins are coming from, right in the channel your security people already watch.

 A scheduled job that pushes files to the cloud posts a Teams card the moment it’s done.